CARTAvis/manual_source/source/functionalities_gui.rst

    <img src="_static/carta_fn_imageViewer_cursorInfo.png"
         style="width:100%;height:auto;">

 When the coordinate system is changed (e.g., ICRS to Galactic), the displayed world coordinate will be changed accordingly.
-The precison is determined dynamically based on the image header.
+The precision is determined dynamically based on the image header.

 The reference image coordinate (0,0) locates at the center of the bottom-left pixel of the image.
 Regardless the displayed image is down-sampled or not, the image coordinate always refers to full resolution image.